The Meditation Center

 A properly trained meditator will continue to meditate because they know they have developed, and continue to develop skills that reduce stress and anxiety while also becoming better members of society.
 A trained mind that knows it center is in the best possible position to make decisions under stressful conditions.
 This is the goal of each trainee.
 The skill is not easy, but definitely progressive when there is proper motivation and good instruction.

 It is important to consider that meditation is not itself religious as all the major religions in our society have a meditation component to them.
-Meditation is simply a skill that can be learned to strengthen the mind.
+Meditation is a skill (when practiced in the context of seeking skillful results) that will strengthen the mind through progressively reducing ignorance as to how the mind works.

 What is the science behind Meditation?